algosup/2024-2025-project-4-web-fpga-team-5/documents/technical/technicalSpecifications.md

 #### Local Storage

-As previously mentioned in the [server](#server) part, we will be using a server with local host to store all of the predefined appliation asked by the client.
+As previously mentioned in the [server](#server) part, we will be using a server with local host to store all of the predefined applications asked by the client.
 You can find all of them at its repository: [ALGOSUP_POC](https://github.com/LeFl0w/ALGOSUP_POC/tree/main/Examples). \
-However, these examples are for now under sdf and verilog format, which is not suitable for our application.
+However, these examples are for now under sdf and verilog<sup><a id="15-bis" href="#15">[15]</a></sup> format, which is not suitable for our application.

 The development team has to create a parser that will translate these two files into one in JSON.
 It would be more suitable and convenient this way.